Fred Hoyle Interviewed by Brig Klyce

 Our last book [Our Place in the Cosmos], that should have been published in soft back last month gives, I think, the correct picture — after lots of thrashing around earlier.
 I take the view that all the genes that we have were already here, and the event that added them to the Earth was 570 million years ago.
 You know, the beginning of the Cambrian, that great event.
 And that everything that we have subsequently used has been simply a question of permuting and combining what came in at that time.
 That's the only way I can see, that I'm comfortable with the logic.

-worthy of Fred Hoyle is the subject of a Reply from Edward W. Kyle, 8 Feb 2011.
+08 Feb 2011: "worthy of Fred Hoyle" is the subject of email from Edward W. Kyle.

 Plaque U-turn for Bournemouth star man Sir Fred by Katie Clark, Daily Echo, Bournemouth UK, 2 Dec 2009.